 The first person to coin the term “Grand Tour” was an Englishman by the name of Richard Lassels in his book “The voyage of Italy” in 1670.
 As a cultural tradition, this form of tourism and sightseeing became ever more popular after the Peace of Munster in 1648, which concluded the Thirty Years’ War.
 In 1776, the Scottish economist Adam Smith declared that the poor standing of British universities had made the Grand Tour an essential part of an upper-class education.

 With the waves of tourists to Italy in the seventeenth century came the need for souvenirs.
-The well-to-do visitors often returned with crates of Italian antiquities, bronze and marble sculpture and antique relics of every type.
-With the Grand Tour, the painting of Italian cities became big business: ‘Views’ with or without the clients present (the day’s pre-photographic ‘selfie’) was a Grand Tourist’s must-have.
-Artists such as Claude Lorrain, Giovanni Paolo Panini, Agostino Tassi and Canaletto in Venice, produced cityscapes, along with landscapes and seascapes to commemorate the Grand Tour experience for the visitor.
+The well-to-do visitors often returned with crates of Italian antiquities, bronze and marble sculptures, and antique relics of every type.
+With the Grand Tour, the painting of Italian cities became a big business: ‘Views’ with or without the clients present (the day’s pre-photographic ‘selfie’) was a Grand Tourist’s must-have.
+Artists such as Claude Lorrain, Giovanni Paolo Panini, Agostino Tassi, and Canaletto in Venice, produced cityscapes, along with landscapes and seascapes to commemorate the Grand Tour experience for the visitor.

 Young adventurers and old alike often hired a “Cicerone” or knowledgeable guide or tutor to show them around.
 I love the word “Cicerone,” which is the term used in Italian to denote a guide and derives from Marcus Tullius Cicero, who was a great Roman statesman and orator.